 Overall, though, Talon Rounds is pretty lackluster.
 It's a little ahead of Tracer Rounds in the base game due to the previously-covered point that it's easy to end up with Tracer Rounds completely irrelevant, at which point you might as well throw on Talon Rounds if you don't have better, but in War of the Chosen it's probably the worst Ammo type outright.
 The crit chance boost per se isn't very significant; it can push an 80+% chance into a guarantee, but you'd usually crit if using some other Ammo type in that situation.
 It can create crit chance where you don't already have one, but in that case the expected result is you don't crit, making it worthless.
 When you do crit, Talon Rounds adding +1 damage is clearly inferior to other damage boosters; AP Rounds against 1 Armor targets is the only other case where another Ammo type is just as bad at boosting damage as Talon Rounds... and even then, AP Rounds affect Stock damage, giving them a non-trivial edge.

 Furthermore, Talon Rounds is always worthless on regular Overwatch shots unless attached to a Specialist in specific, where other other Ammo type can actually benefit Overwatch fire.
-While Overwatch fire should be a relatively small portion of your shots, this still hurts Talon Rounds, particularly since Overwatch fire is exactly where it's okay to throw dice and hope you get lucky; a bunch of Repeater-backed Overwatch shots failing to execute the target is disappointing, but usually it was all 'free' shots anyway, not you constructing a plan that gets people killed if the RNG is uncooperative.
+While Overwatch fire should be a relatively small portion of your shots, this still hurts Talon Rounds, particularly since Overwatch fire is exactly where it's okay to throw dice and hope you get lucky; a bunch of Repeater-backed Overwatch shots failing to execute any enemies is disappointing, but usually it was all 'free' shots taken at enemies as they walked into your vision for the first not, not you constructing a plan that gets people killed if the RNG is uncooperative.